- universal addresses to RPC program number mapper

 The default value, true, shown above, disallows remote access; a value of false allows remove access.
 See EXAMPLES.

 The FMRI svc:network/rpc/bind property group config contains the following property settings:

 Specifies that the TCP wrappers facility is used to control access to TCP services.
 The value true enables checking.
 The default value for enable_tcpwrappers is false.
 If the enable_tcpwrappers parameter is enabled, then all calls to rpcbind originating from non-local addresses are automatically wrapped by the TCP wrappers facility.
 The syslog facility code daemon is used to log allowed connections (using the info severity level) and denied traffic (using the warning severity level).
 See syslog.conf(4) for a description of syslog codes and severity levels.
-The stability level of the TCP wrappers facility and its configuration files is External.
+The Interface Stability of the TCP wrappers facility and its configuration files is Volatile.
 As the TCP wrappers facility is not controlled by Sun, intrarelease incompatibilities are not uncommon.
 See attributes(5).

 Specifies whether the TCP wrappers facility logs all calls orjust the denied calls.
 The default is false.
 This option has no effect if TCP wrappers are not enabled.

 Specifies whether rpcbind allows indirect calls at all.
 By default, rpcbind allows most indirect calls, except to a number of standard services(keyserv, automount, mount, nfs, rquota, and selected NIS and rpcbind procedures).
 Setting allow_indirect to false causes all indirect calls to be dropped.
 The default is true.
 NIS broadcast clients rely on this functionality on NIS servers.

 Run in debug mode.
 In this mode, rpcbind does not fork when it starts.
 It prints additional information during operation, and aborts on certain errors.
 With this option, the name-to-address translation consistency checks are shown in detail.